Josh Szeps

 Szeps has previously hosted Weekend Breakfast on ABC News.
 He was a founding host for HuffPost Live and his work has included satirical writing and presenting for Australian radio, as well as the hosting of Brink, an American TV series.
 He also hosted the podcast Point of Inquiry for the Center for Inquiry.
+He currently hosts the podcast, Uncomfortable Conversations.

 Early life and education

 Szeps is the son of actor Henri Szeps.
+His paternal family were Holocaust survivors.

-He attended Fort Street High School and the University of Technology, Sydney.
+Szeps attended Fort Street High School and the University of Technology, Sydney.

-Szeps won Australia's highest radio prize for his long-running satirical comedy sketches on Sydney radio.

-He changed his last name from "Szeps" to "Zepps" in the United States to avoid pronunciation confusion.
+He spells his name "Zepps" in the United States to avoid pronunciation confusion, but has not officially changed his name.

 Television

-Szeps was the host and co-executive producer of Australian Idol Backstage, the behind-the-scenes component of the namesake television series.

 Beginning in 2008, Szeps was the host and creative producer of the Science Channel's Brink, a news-style TV series which examined breakthroughs in technology and discovery.
 The series ended the following year.
 Later, he was anchor and correspondent on CBS News Productions' Peabody-winning Channel One News.

 In 2012, Szeps was a founding host for HuffPost Live.
-Szeps was also a regular correspondent with Al Roker on the NBC's Today.

 He has also appeared on the panel and co-hosted The Project on Network Ten in Australia and the ABC News program Weekend Breakfast.

 In January 2019, ABC announced that Szeps would replace Andrew Geoghegan as host of Weekend Breakfast.

 Radio

 Over the Summer 2016/2017 period Szeps hosted the National Evenings Show on ABC Local Radio across Australia.

 Szeps hosts a podcast tackling societal issues, Uncomfortable Conversations with Josh Szeps.

-Since the end of 2021, Szeps has presented ABC Radio Sydney's Afternoons Program, after it was announced that his predecessor, James Valentine, would be moving to the Breakfast slot.
+At the end of 2021, Szeps became the presenter of ABC Radio Sydney's three-hour-long Afternoons Program.
+In 2023, he announced that he would be leaving the ABC to work on his podcast and start a YouTube channel.
+Szeps made his resignation announcement live on air, saying about his work with the ABC that "The penalties for speaking bluntly...are very high."
+He said that he was a misfit there, that "I'm a child of refugees, but I'm a white Australian.
+I'm a gay guy, but I hate Mardi Gras. ...I'm an ABC presenter but I don't like kale."